Teradata/kylo/integrations/spark/spark-job-dataquality/README.md

   * ex: 10
 * **dq.invalid.allowpct** - This sets the threshold for the allowed percentage of invalid rows.
 The default is set to 0
   * ex: 11
 * **dq.active.rules** - This is a comma-separated value of all the active rules that will be executed.
 The current set of rules are provided above.
-By default, all rules are executed.
+By default, no rules are executed.
   * ex: INVALID_ROW_PERCENT_RULE,INVALID_ROW_TOTAL_COUNT_RULE,ROW_COUNT_TOTAL_RULE,SOURCE_TO_FEED_COUNT_RULE

 ### Adding Spark Job to standard-ingest